Skip to content

 While Trump Threatens to Destroy a Civilization, China Tells the World: We Are the Stable Alternative

-Photo by Saifee Art / Unsplash
+Photo by Sajad Nori / Unsplash

 This morning, the President of the United States posted on Truth Social, a post that may define how history remembers this war — and how the rest of the world remembers America.